Cabanellas/context-engineering-intro/README.md

-# Context Engineering Template
+# Context Engineering Introduction (Gemini CLI Edition)

-A comprehensive template for getting started with Context Engineering - the discipline of engineering context for AI coding assistants so they have the information necessary to get the job done end to end.
+This repository is a fork of [coleam00/context-engineering-intro](https://github.com/coleam00/context-engineering-intro), adapted to utilize **Google Gemini CLI** for context engineering workflows instead of Claude Code.
+It provides a practical template for structuring your AI prompts and project context for more effective and reliable AI-assisted coding.

 > **Context Engineering is 10x better than prompt engineering and 100x better than vibe coding.**